Sleeping with High Blood Sugar: What to Watch out for

-Not only high glucose levels can wake you up at night – sugar and sleeplessness might be connected in other ways.
+Not only can high glucose levels wake you up at night – sugar and sleeplessness might be connected in other ways.
 The exact opposite of diabetes, which can make your life difficult as well, is called hypoglycemia.
 It means having too little sugar in your blood, and if you don’t have enough of it… Well, your body just can’t work properly.
 You feel hungry, weak and dizzy, sometimes you might even experience cold waves and blurred vision.
-And if people close to you inform you about constantly tossing and turning or even sleepwalking (!), you need to check you glucose levels.
+And if people close to you inform you about constantly tossing and turning or even sleepwalking (!), you need to check your glucose levels.

 A snack before bed will be a short-term solution before you tackle it more seriously.